UCI-GDIM31/w0-setup-check-in-raikag/README.md

 **These questions are not graded for accuracy!
 Answer honestly, don’t Google it.**

 1. Game design document
+N/A

 2. Scope management
+N/A

 3. Iteration
+Like a loop, repeating steps or instructions.

 4. Object-Oriented programming
+N/A

 5. Model-View-Controller architecture
+N?A

 ## Complete!